 As a senior consultant, Sarah conducts research, provides analysis, and writes reports related to health and human services policy issues at the state and local levels.
 She also plans and facilitates meetings, discussion groups, and stakeholder engagement activities to gather and analyze feedback.
 Sarah also offers strategic counsel for a variety of clients in the health and human services sphere.

-Sarah brings to PSC 15 years of experience in advocating for improved outcomes for children, families, and adults.
-Prior to joining the firm, she worked in the nonprofit sector as a project director for several federally funded initiatives.
+At PSC, Sarah draws on her 20 years of experience working in all sides of the public service triangle—nonprofit, state government, and the private sector—to advocate for improved outcomes for children, families, and adults.
+Prior to joining the firm, she worked in the nonprofit and state government sectors as a project director for several federally funded initiatives.

 A Little More...

-Education: BA in Archaeology and Latin from the University of Minnesota and a Master of Public Policy degree from the Gerald R. Ford School of Public Policy at the University of Michigan
+Education: BA in Anthropology from the University of Minnesota and an MPP from the Gerald R. Ford School of Public Policy at the University of Michigan

 PSC superpower: Keeping calm and listening on

 Favorite part of working at PSC: Being able to keep one’s favorite nerds close